Manuel Azaña: Presidency

 Military parade in Alcalá de Henares (November 1937).

 When the Cortes met in April, it removed President Alcalá-Zamora from office.
 On 7 April 1936, Azaña was elected President of the Republic; Quiroga succeeded him as prime minister.
 Azaña by this time was profoundly depressed by the increasing disorder, but could see no way to counter it.
-Stanley Payne reports that in the Cortes meeting of April 15, Azaña stated "I don't intend to serve as anyone's guardian angel" and told the right-wing deputies "[D]id you not want violence...?
+Stanley Payne reports that in the Cortes meeting of 15 April, Azaña stated "I don't intend to serve as anyone's guardian angel" and told the right-wing deputies "[D]id you not want violence...?
 Then take to violence.
 Be prepared for the consequences", despite the fact that CEDA had adhered to the law.
-He would later regret these remarks and try to backtrack by blaming the violence and unrest on the Spanish national character but this gave the impression the government was disinterested in enforcing the law.
+He would later regret these remarks and try to backtrack by blaming the violence and unrest on the Spanish national character, but this gave the impression the government was disinterested in enforcing the law.

 Azaña repeatedly warned his fellow Republicans that the lack of unity within the government was a serious threat to the Republic's stability.
-Political violence continued: there were over 200 assassinations in February through early July.
+Political violence continued: there were over 200 assassinations between February and early July.